-If an organization uses open source software (OSS) dependencies, it should be on the red alert for supply chain attacks.
-Cyber threat actors have become more skilled at attacking open source code and software in recent years.
-In 2021, a whopping 64% of organizations experienced software supply chain attacks, and approximately 70% of them lacked the right policies for using open source.
-The experts predict the software supply chain attacks will only grow in 2022.
-As businesses continue to adopt hybrid work and cloud technologies, they will become easy targets.
+If an organization uses open-source software (OSS) dependencies, it should be on red alert for supply chain attacks.
+Cyber threat actors have recently become more skilled at attacking open-source code and software.
+In 2021, 64% of organizations experienced software supply chain attacks, and approximately 70% lacked the right policies for using open source.
+The experts predict that software supply chain attacks will only grow in 2022.
+Businesses adopting hybrid work and cloud technologies will become easy targets.

 Although OSS provides many advantages, such as affordability and flexibility, the programs and their components can introduce security risks and vulnerabilities to a company.
 However, avoiding OSS is not a practical solution since open source software and dependencies now form the backbone of many tasks.
-For instance, one of the most popular NoSQL databases on the internet, MongoDB, is an OSS.
+For instance, an OSS is one of the most popular NoSQL databases on the internet, MongoDB.
 Many developers use MongoDB to store, retrieve, and manage data when creating applications and software.

-Since organizations cannot afford to avoid using OSS, cybersecurity teams need to dodge and mitigate risks and vulnerabilities associated with it by implementing an effective open-source management strategy.
+Since organizations cannot afford to avoid using OSS, cybersecurity teams need to implement an effective open-source management strategy to dodge and mitigate associated risks and vulnerabilities.
 Read on to learn how to do this.

 Most companies have invested in cybersecurity products such as antivirus, user behavioral analytics tools, firewalls, and SIEMs.
 However, many of them have not adopted open source management strategies that will help them test the effectiveness of these tools.
-As such, they remain vulnerable to risks associated with open source software dependencies, even if they have “next-gen” cybersecurity tools.
+As such, they remain vulnerable to open source software dependency risks, even if they have “next-gen” cybersecurity tools.

-Organizations need to implement advanced security approaches to their open-source management strategy to protect themselves from risks.
-These approaches do not just prevent threat actors from attacking a company’s systems — they also help the organization to analyze, detect and respond to threat actors’ actions.
+Organizations must implement advanced security approaches to their open-source management strategy to protect themselves from risks.
+These approaches prevent threat actors from attacking a company’s systems and help the organization analyze, detect, and respond to threat actors’ actions.
 Here’s what businesses can do:

-The advantages of the OSS lie in a lot of free modules and dependencies.
+The advantages of the OSS lie in many free modules and dependencies.
 While many of these are worthwhile additions, some may contain malicious code and vulnerabilities that threat actors can use to hack IT systems.
 Accordingly, companies need to be careful when installing and using OSS dependencies.
 They should only choose the modules and dependencies that are:

 Many organizations have adopted adversary simulation engagements to anticipate and mitigate the impact of supply chain attacks on open source software dependencies.
 In these tests, a “red” team uses the techniques, tactics, and procedures that threat actors use to sabotage a supply chain.
 The stand-in for the organization’s cybersecurity team (the “blue” team) then responds to their attacks.